d12frosted/elpa-mirror/gnu/denote-readme.txt

         the variable `denote-directory' and any subdirectory thereof (Denote does not create subdirectories).

-        This is equivalent to calling `denote' when `denote-prompts' is set to `'(subdirectory title keywords)'.
+        This is the equivalent of calling `denote' when `denote-prompts' has the `subdirectory' prompt appended to its existing prompts.

         The `denote-create-note-in-subdirectory' is a more descriptive
         alias of `denote-subdirectory'.